-Chris’s distinctions include that he is AV Preeminent® rated by Martindale Hubbell®, has been consistently named as a Super Lawyer from 2009-2018 by Northern California Super Lawyers magazine, has been ranked as a Recommended Attorney in Antitrust by The Legal 500 (U.S. edition 2019) and is recognized in The Best Lawyers in America® in litigation-antitrust (2018 and 2019).
+Chris’s distinctions include that he is AV Preeminent® rated by Martindale Hubbell®, has been consistently named as a Super Lawyer in 2009-2019 by Northern California Super Lawyers magazine, has been ranked as a Recommended Attorney in Antitrust by The Legal 500 (U.S. edition 2019) and is recognized in The Best Lawyers in America® in litigation-antitrust (2018 and 2019).

 - In In re Dynamic Random Access Memory (DRAM) Antitrust Litigation (Indirect Case), No. M:02-cv-01486 (N.D.
 Cal.), Chris was appointed by the Special Master, Ret.
 U.S. District Court Judge Charles B. Renfrew, to serve as settlement allocation counsel for indirect reseller purchasers in DRAM.
 The case obtained final approval, with the Special Master acknowledging in his Report and Recommendations to the Court that the efforts by the parties to resolve the allocation issues were an essential link in the sequence of negotiations that culminated in the proposed plan of distribution.

 - Lead partner for the firm in the prosecution of In re Reformulated Gasoline (RFG) Antitrust and Patent Litigation, MDL No. 05-1671 (C.D.
 Cal.) which alleged that defendants manipulated the California gas market for summertime reformulated gasoline and artificially increased prices for consumers.
 As co-lead counsel, the firm achieved a settlement valued at $48 million.